Website Detail Page

 written by Pierre Sokolsky

-This item is an interactive activity for grades 6-12 on the fundamentals of waves, adapted from the University of Utah's ASPIRE lab.
-It features animations of wave motion and a simulation that allows students to explore how a wave moves through different mediums with a tool to adjust the density of the material and manipulate the direction of a wave disturbance.
-The animation on water waves clearly depicts the movement of periodic waves, which can be difficult for learners to visualize.
-This resource also includes background information, discussion questions, and links to applicable national science education standards.
+This interactive activity features animations of wave motion and one simulation that allows students to explore how a wave moves through different mediums.
+Users can adjust the density of the material and manipulate the direction of a wave disturbance.
+The water waves animation clearly depicts the movement of periodic waves, which can be difficult to learners to visualize.
+This resource also includes background information, discussion questions, and links to related PBS Learning Media resources on waves.

-SEE RELATED ITEMS ON THIS PAGE for a link to the full collection of ASPIRE resources for teachers and learners.
-Teachers' Domain is an NSF-funded pathway of the National Science Digital Library (NSDL).
-It is a growing collection of more than 1,000 free educational resources compiled by researchers and experienced teachers to promote the use of digital resources in the classroom.
+PBS Learning media is a growing collection of more than 10,000 free educational resources compiled by researchers and experienced teachers to promote the use of digital resources in the classroom.
 Please note that this resource requires Flash.
+Editor's Note: Appropriate for Grades 6-12.

 AAAS Benchmark Alignments (2008 Version)4.
 The Physical Setting